Megiddo in the Bible

 Verse ConceptsKingsRivers And StreamsKilling KingsRiver Euphrates

-So his servants drove him dead in a chariot from Megiddo, and they brought him to Jerusalem and buried him in his tomb.
-Then the people of the land took Jehoahaz the son of Josiah and anointed him and made him king in place of his father.
+And his servants carried him in a chariot dead from Megiddo, and brought him to Jerusalem, and buried him in his own sepulchre.
+And the people of the land took Jehoahaz the son of Josiah, and anointed him, and made him king in his father's stead.

 Verse ConceptsProphecy, Fulfilment Of OtAnointing KingsCorpses Of Other PeopleKings Of All Israel Or Judah